 - The Magic Ingredient: Towards the end of cooking, the beans needed a thickener to produce the telltale sauce.
 I used none other than cornstarch for this.

-With the quick-soak method, I rinsed the dried beans and added about 6 cups of filtered water to them in a Dutch oven.
+With the quick-soak method, I rinsed the dried beans and added about 6 cups of filtered water to them in a large Dutch oven.
 I heated the water to boiling and let the beans boil for about 2 minutes.
 Then, I removed the pan from the stove, covered it, and let the beans soak for about an hour.

-After the beans soaked for an hour, I drained and rinsed them.
+- Cooking the Beans: After the beans soaked for an hour, I drained and rinsed them.
 Now, it was time to cook the beans.

 I returned the soaked beans to the Dutch oven and covered them with about 6 cups of filtered water.
 I brought the beans to a boil.
-Then, I reduced the heat to medium-low, covered the pan, and cooked the beans for about 45 minutes, just until the beans were tender, but still slightly firm on the inside.
+Then, I reduced the heat to medium-low, covered the pan, and cooked the beans for about 45 minutes, just until the beans were tender but still slightly firm on the inside.
 The actual time will vary depending on the beans.

-After 45 minutes the beans were perfect.
+After 45 minutes. the beans were perfect.
 They were soft on the outside and slightly firm on the inside.
 I wanted to be careful not to overcook the beans at this point.
 The reason was that the beans still needed some cooking in the sauce.

 Once the beans were cooked, I drained them and set them aside to make the sauce.

-Beans are beans.
-However, it’s the sauce that defines Heinz beans.Â
+- Making the Sauce: Beans are beans.
+However, it’s the tomato sauce that defines Heinz Beans.

-Once I had whisked together the sauce ingredients, I added the cooked beans to the Dutch oven.
+- Adding the Cooked Beans to the Sauce: Once I had whisked together the sauce ingredients, I added the cooked beans to the Dutch oven.
 I stirred everything together and set the Dutch oven over medium heat.

 I let the beans cook for about five more minutes before removing them from the heat.